 DCASE Challenges and Workshops

-Audio research group from TUT has been part of organizing teams of the last two most recent Detection and Classification of Acoustic Scenes and Events (DCASE) evaluation campaigns and workshops: DCASE2016 and DCASE2017.
+Audio research group from TUT has been part of organizing teams of the last two most recent Detection and Classification of Acoustic Scenes and Events (DCASE) evaluation campaigns and workshops: DCASE2016, DCASE2017, and DCASE2018.
 The DCASE aims to collect researchers interested on environmental sound classification and detection together under one community.
 This community offers a platform for discussion of the different perspectives and approaches, from algorithm development to practical applications and their commercial value.
 In DCASE2016 and DCASE2017, I have acted as one of the task coordinators for the evaluation campaign (acoustic scene classification and sound event detection tasks), and publication chair for the workshop.
+In DCASE208, I acted as the task coordinator for the acoustic scene classification task.
 In the role of task coordinator, I have designed evaluation task setups and evaluation metrics, prepared the public datasets and implemented the baseline systems.
 This work has resulted many public datasets, reference systems, and evaluation metric implementations.

 I have worked in numerous academic and industrial projects related to the content analysis of audio signals.
 In these projects, I have developed many prototype systems and research result demonstrators.
 Some of these are publicly available: